royd/portfolio/content/post/swipe-to-highlight.md

 For convenience, the selection automatically snaps to word boundaries, but more fine-grained control is still available by creating a standard text selection, then choosing highlight from the context menu.

-Utilizing the API's written by our text display team, I implemented the Java and c++ JNI layers necessary for integration of the visual highlight, gestures, and associated preference.
+Utilizing the API's written by our text display team, I implemented the Java and c++ JNI layers necessary for integration of the visual highlight, gestures, and associated preference.<!--more-->